dnanto/ffbio/README.md

 # Abstract

-**ffbio** is a collection of scripts to work with flat-file sequence databases and help me complete my thesis.
+**ffbio** is a collection of scripts to work with flat-file sequence databases and help complete my dissertation.

 Note: this repository is experimental...